Gussak/ArxLaetansMod/README.md

 ___

 # __Issues/Todo__

+ TODO: material names like sM=@Origin can be used to configure special groups in the json file. probably sM=@HIT_10 with tiny transparen SPECIALTX_HIT_10.png, will help a lot on the script to prepare the section on .json file before converting to .ftl.
+This can also be used to prepare these sections when replacing door models and other models too I guess.
  TODO: put a vertext/face amount check on the script, it should not go too much beyond 2000 vertexes per ftl model ISSUE: if there are many high poly objects on the view sight, it will degrade the FPS.
 TODO:WIP: do more cleanup on the existing models' meshes while keeping visual quality.
  TODO: windows automatic setup compatibility (generate the .bat files to prepare the relative links with mklink and prepare a top .bat that will call all the others)
  TODO: Crafting/mixing/etc could optionally drop new (droppable/non-quest?) things on the ground.
 Increases challenge (like in that you need a place to craft things, even if it is on the ground) but also let the user appreciate new crafted models.